goodtube4u/goodtube/README.md

 Nope, updates are pushed to you automatically so you don't have to do anything to use the latest version.

 **Playlists skip to the next video every few seconds**<br>
-This is usually caused by another adblocker, userscript or extension you have installed.
-To fix this problem, disable all of your other adblockers, extensions and userscripts.
-Leave only Tampermonkey and this userscript enabled.
-Then refresh Youtube and check if the problem is fixed.
-If it's now working, turn on your other extensions and userscripts one by one until you find the one causing the issue.
+This is usually caused by another adblocker which Youtube is detecting.
+To fix this problem, disable all of your other adblockers (for Youtube only, you can leave them on for other websites).
+Then clear your cookies and cache (this is important).
+Once that's done, refresh Youtube and the problem should be fixed.

 **I can't watch a specific video**<br>
 This will work for 99% of videos.
 However it won't work for videos which are age restricted or have embedding disabled.
 You'll see a message come up if this happens.
 If you want to watch one of these, you'll have to disable this for a second.
 Sorry all, but there's no way around it currently with this alternative method of adblocking.